aforsyth/regex_extraction/README.md

 `extract_numerical_value`: True if extraction a numerical value, False if only checking whether the notes contain a phrase (i.e. a boolean 0 or 1).
 Defaults to False.

-`phrase`: The phrase to check for either preceding the numerical value, or to check for its presence.
+`phrases`: A list of comma separated phrases to check for either preceding the numerical value, or to check for their presence.
+The output will return numerical values following any of the phrases in the supplied list.
+Example: "phrase1,phrase2,phrase3"

 `report_description` (optional): If specified, only reports that exactly match the report_description value passed in will be examined.